ordina-jworks/ordina-jworks.github.io/_posts/2019-04-15-Keep-your-RxJS-streams-from-bursting-their-banks.md

 This way, only 1 subscription will exist, canceling it will automatically cancel any inner streams.
 And when `param$` would emit a new value, the `switchMap` operator will automatically cancel its inner stream and create a new one.

-> RULE: NEVER SUBSCRIBE WITHIN A SUBSCRIPTION
+> RULE: NEVER SUBSCRIBE WITHIN A SUBSCRIPTION<br/>
 This also applies for calling a function inside a subscription when that function has a subscription.

 ## Sharing is caring